Fort Rinella: After the 100-ton gun

 Following the retirement of the 100-ton gun, Rinella became an observation post for Fort Ricasoli.
 Sometime after the obsolete steam engine and hydraulic system were removed.

 Rinella was used as a Royal Navy supply depot during the Second World War.
 The battery's covering of moss and grass acted as camouflage; from the air it blended into the surrounding fields.
 Nonetheless, it received seven bomb hits.

 The navy abandoned the site in 1965.
 In the 1970s, the battery was used as a location in the films Zeppelin (1971), Young Winston (1972) and Shout at the Devil (1976).

 Museum

 The Rinella Battery was taken over by the Malta Heritage Trust (Fondazzjoni Wirt Artna) in 1991.
-After restored work it opened to the public as an open-air museum in 1996.
+After restoration work it opened to the public as an open-air museum in 1996.
 The restored gun was fired for the first time in a hundred years on 21 November 2005 by Peter Caruana, the Chief Minister of Gibraltar, who is of Maltese descent.
 The gun is fired once a year with a blank black powder charge.
-The operating machinery was not been restored.
+The operating machinery has not been restored.